The International Trade Blog International Sales & Marketing

 - Plastics and resins

 - Travel and tourism services

 The best thing about exploring the opportunities to export to Mexico is knowing you don’t need to go it alone.
-If you’re wondering how to export to Mexico, you can rely on assistance from your in-country allies, including the U.S. Commercial Service office, trade missions, and chambers of commerce.
+If you’re wondering how to export to Mexico, you can rely on assistance from your in-country allies, including the U.S. Commercial Service office, trade missions and chambers of commerce.

 One of the first places to consider are your local and in-country U.S. Commercial Service offices.
 The Commercial Service in-country offices offer U.S. exporters business partners in Mexico—boots on the ground in the country—and include representation by an agent, distributor or partner who can provide essential local knowledge and contacts critical for your success.
 You can learn more about in-country offices in our article, Tapping into the U.S. Commercial Service's In-Country Offices.

-DECs across the U.S. help exporters by supporting trade and services that strengthen individual companies, stimulate U.S. economic growth, and create jobs.
+DECs across the U.S. help exporters by supporting trade and services that strengthen individual companies, stimulate U.S. economic growth and create jobs.
 DEC members also serve as mentors to new exporters and provide advice to small companies interested in exporting to Mexico.

 Sponsored by state and local trade offices as well as commercial service offices, trade missions are a great way to meet new business contacts and network.
+Check into them.

 The ITA is an excellent resource to help you combat problems.
 Staff at the ITA are resident experts in advocating for U.S. businesses of all sizes, customizing their services to help solve trade dilemmas as efficiently as possible.
 The ITA makes it easy to report a trade barrier, even allowing you to submit your report online.